 Ben Dinh or Ben Duoc?

-The true is, Ben Duoc is the best example of the original tunnels and is cheaper.
+The truth is, Ben Duoc is the best example of the original tunnels and is cheaper.
 Ben Dinh is closer to Ho Chi Minh City therefor more touristy.

 Delicious vegan food